 Minato (港区), or Minato City as it’s often referred to in English, is the business and diplomatic hub of Tokyo.
 Not only does it boast 49 embassies but is also home to companies such as Honda, Mitsubishi, Fujitsu, Toshiba, Sony and dozens of others who decided to choose the skyscrapers of Shiodome district of Minato as their base in Tokyo.
 If that wasn’t enough, there are 10 colleges and universities strewn across the area, making Minato City a real competitor for the title of the Heart of Tokyo, should such a competition ever take place!
 Yet if it did, it wouldn’t be all the above mentioned assets of the district that would probably weigh the scales down in favour of Minato, but a local landmark and tourist attraction that can be seen from many places in the city.
 I’m speaking of Tokyo Tower.

 I went to the north of Thailand for one reason only: trekking.
 From Bangkok I headed to Chiang Mai which is a known backpackers hub and a good relaxed town too, with a Sunday market, pretty temples, friendly bars.
 Indeed, it’s a very popular base camp for trekkers.
 Too popular perhaps.
 So after I had had my fun I decided to take one of the local rickety buses to the nearby somewhat smaller Chiang Rai which was supposed to offer good trekking opportunities while not being mobbed by tourists.
+If you want to buy commercial bus – that might be a good start-up here, as many tourists need bus or coach services.
 And this is exactly what I found on arrival.
 But there was another thing I discovered – a real gem of Northern Thailand – the Wat Rong Khun (วัดร่องขุ่น) Temple.

 My backpacking tour of the Far East in 2012 took me to Tokyo, where I spent a fantastic week sightseeing, eating, cycling, and then eating some more.
 Tokyo has such an amazing number of places of interest that it’s simply impossible to cover everything in the little time I had.
 Nonetheless, there were two places which I made a point of visiting more than once: the first one was Shibuya (渋谷区) where I went to experience the Shibuya Crossing, world-famous for the throngs of people that flood it at night and during the day.
 The second place was Akihabara (秋葉原), the shopping hub of the capital city that specialises in computer goods, games, anime, and manga.
 It is the latter of these two areas that I’d like to write about today.